Shannon Johnson Grayson

-Shannon Grayson is originally from Baton Rouge, Louisiana.
-She began her professional dance training at Howard University, where she received a BFA in Dance, under the direction of late Dr. Sherrill Berryman Johnson, and summer intensive scholarships to Debbie Allen Dance Academy, Ronald K. Brown/Evidence, and Dallas Black Dance Theatre.
-She continued her training with scholarships to Jacob’s Pillow Jazz/Musical Theatre Program, Jacob’s Pillow Choreographers Lab, and Nathan Trice Summer Dance Intensive.
-She relocated to Chicago as a Lou Conte Dance Studio (LCDS) scholarship student, under the direction of Claire Bataille, and performed with Muntu Dance Theatre and Winifred Haun & Dancers.
-Her Chicago training experience furthered her development artistically as a dancer, dance educator, teacher, choreographer and eventually led to a full time teaching position for Hubbard Street Dance Chicago (HSDC) with the LCDS, HSDC Youth Dance Program, HSDC Education & Community Programs, and HSCD Professional Pilot Program.
-She has been an adjunct faculty member at Columbia College Chicago and Dominican University, River Forest, IL.
-Relocating to Los Angeles, Shannon has assisted Sarah Anindo Marshall and performed with the Marshall Dance Company and continues to work as freelance choreographer and performer.
+Shannon Johnson Grayson is a native of Baton Rouge, La.
+She graduated from Howard University with a BFA in Dance Arts under the direction of Dr. Sherrill Berryman Johnson, and received summer intensive scholarships to Debbie Allen Dance Academy, Ronald K. Brown/Evidence and Dallas Black Dance Theatre.
+She continued her training with scholarships to Jacob’s Pillow Jazz/Musical Theatre Program, Jacob’s Pillow Choreographers Lab and Nathan Trice Summer Dance Intensive.
+She relocated to Chicago as a Lou Conte Dance Studio (LCDS) scholarship student under the direction of Claire Bataille, and performed with Muntu Dance Theatre and Winifred Haun & Dancers.
+Her Chicago training experiences furthered her development artistically as a dancer, dance educator, teacher, choreographer and eventually led to a full time teaching position for Hubbard Street Dance Chicago (HSDC) with the LCDS, HSDC Youth Dance Program, HSDC Education & Community Programs and HSCD Professional Pilot Program.
+She has been an adjunct faculty member at Columbia College Chicago and Dominican University, River Forest, Ill.
+In Los Angeles, she has assisted Sarah Anindo Marshall, performed with the Marshall Dance Company and continues to work as freelance choreographer and performer.

 Grayson is a certified Horton Technique instructor through the Ailey School, NASM Certified Personal Trainer and Nutrition Coach.
-She has choreographed for the Chicago Freelance Dance Project, Columbia College Chicago, and DanceWorks Chicago DanceChance.
-She continues to train and teach extensively in Hip Hop, Jazz, Tap, Modern, Contemporary, Ballet, African, Afro Cuban and Dunham Technique.
+She has choreographed for the Chicago Freelance Dance Project, Columbia College Chicago and DanceWorks Chicago DanceChance.
+She continues to train and teach extensively in various techniques including Hip Hop, Jazz, Tap, Modern, Contemporary, Ballet, African, Afro Cuban and Dunham Technique.